OpenDSU/docssite/pages/advanced/ArraySSI (RFC-012).md

 ## Function validateKeySSICharLength()

-Description: Throws an error if the length of the identifier exceeds the maximum char length.
+**Description**: Throws an error if the length of the identifier exceeds the maximum char length.

 ## Function load(subtype, dlDomain, subtypeSpecificString, control, vn, hint)

-Description: Initialize ArraySSI with your own parameters.
+**Description**: Initialize ArraySSI with your own parameters.

 | **Name**               | **Type** | **Value**  | **Description**                                                          |
 |:-----------------------|:---------|:-----------|:-------------------------------------------------------------------------|